kha84/pgttsjaisrar/README.md

 ln -s $(pwd)/sayit /usr/local/bin/sayit
 ```

+This script can be used alone in commandline as a simple text-to-speech wrapper.
+It will get a very simple fallback option soon, so if it detects there's an issue with gTTS (or with your internet) it will switch to [something different like espeak or festival](https://orange-pi-4-lts.blogspot.com/2022/09/speech-recognition-and-text-to-speech.html).
-4. Make sure you have /usr/local/bin in your $PATH, if not - change the profile
+So far, just make sure you have /usr/local/bin in your $PATH.
+If you don't modify your profile scripts ~/.profile or ~/.bashrc to add it

-5. Test the voice assistant by running it stand alone:
+4. Test the voice assistant by running it stand alone:

 ```
 python3 main.py